 Is it Legal to Have Alcohol on a Boat in New Hampshire?

-It is a NH boating law that is not well known, somewhat hidden for obvious
+Having alcohol and open containers on your boat can seem like somewhat of a mystery.
+It is a NH boating law that is not well known, somewhat hidden for obvious reasons.

 NH BWI Laws Are Strict, Be Sure to Read This Entire Article!